YOURLS/website/src/guide/extend/plugins.md

 You made a plugin?
 Awesome news!
 Getting your plugin listed is easy:

 1. First, get your plugin hosted somewhere.
 Your blog is OK.
-A source controlled environment such as Github is excellent.
+A source controlled environment such as GitHub is excellent.
 Tip: clone [this repository](https://github.com/YOURLS/plugin-sample) to create your plugin repository in seconds.
 2. Your plugin should be announced/hosted where users can post comments, submit bug reports and give feedback.
-3. Open a pull request on https://github.com/YOURLS/awesome-yourls
+3. Open a pull request on <https://github.com/YOURLS/awesome-yourls>.

 ## Find plugin ideas